zokum-no/zokumbsp/README.md

 # ZokumBSP

 ## Author
-(c) 2016-2017 Kim Roar Foldøy Hauge, (c) 1994-2004 Marc Rousseau
+(c) 2016-2018 Kim Roar Foldøy Hauge, (c) 1994-2004 Marc Rousseau

 ## Description

 ZokumBSP is an advanced node/blockmap builder for Doom / Doom 2.
+It should also build Heretic and Hexen maps, but this is untested.
 Based on ZenNode 1.2.0 and available from GitHub.

-This is a work in progress and is a very experimental node builder.
+This is a work in progress and is an experimental node builder.

 ## Proeject goals